glFusion/evlist/README.md

   * "disabled" - no centerblock is shown
   * "table" - a table of events is shown
   * "story" - upcoming events are shown as stories
+  * "calendar" - embeds a monthly calendar in the page

 * Centerblock Position